 This entirely depends upon the case, as each claim is unique.
 There are general guidelines available, and more serious injuries will generally gain more compensation than minor ones.
 However we can’t say for certain until we have the facts.
 The compensation will not only take into account the initial injury, but also other factors, such as the loss of potential earnings and any aftercare the claimant may require.
 All these factors make up the sum of compensation you will receive.

 This depends entirely on the circumstances.
-For relatively minor personal injuries, the claim can be completed in a matter of months, however in more complex cases, such as those inovlving catastrophic injuries or professional negligence, the timespan may vary widely.
+For relatively minor personal injuries, the claim can be completed in a matter of months, however in more complex cases, such as those involving catastrophic injuries or clinical negligence, the timespan may vary widely.
 The best solution is to contact us directly, as each case is unique.
-We will be able to provide a better judgement on this issue once we have established the facts of your case.
+We will be able to provide a better advice on this issue once we have established the facts of your case.